-Grammar School Dubai is in the first year of a five year improvement plan which, through sweeping changes, aims to make the school one where students and parents can access a high quality UK Curriculum at an affordable price.
+Grammar School Dubai is part way through and improvement plan which, through sweeping changes, aims to make the school one where students and parents can access a high quality UK Curriculum at an affordable price.

-The Grammar School is a private K-12 school located in Al Garhoud, Dubai.
-The school was established in 1970, making it one of Dubai's oldest schools, and currently caters to more than 1300 students with 54 full time teachers, this is an increase in almost 400 students since new management was brought in last year.
-The school is comprised of a wide range of nationalities with the majority coming from Pakistani and Indian families.
+Grammar School is a private FS2 to Year 13 UK curriculum school located in Al Garhoud, Dubai.
+The school was established in 1970, making it one of Dubai's oldest schools, having just celebrated its 50th anniversary, and currently caters to approximately 1,200 students with 83 full time teachers (a significant increase in staff compared with 2018) and an increase of almost 300 students since new management was brought in in 2016.
+The school is comprised of a wide range of nationalities with the majority of students coming from Pakistani and Indian families.

 The school is also now transitioning from separate classes for boys and girls into a co-educational institution.
 All new students will be placed into mixed classrooms whereas up to now, after Grade 6, genders were segregated.

 In explaining to parents why they should consider Grammar School, their website states:

 "Learning is fun at Grammar School Dubai.
 All children are able to lead their learning and ensure they achieve at the highest level.

 All of the teachers are trained and accredited.
 As a result, lessons and extra-curricular activities are student-centred, with the well-being of each student placed at the heart of everything.
 We value our strong partnership with parents and working together Athena values are strengthened to provide a platform for every child to flourish".

 What about the Curriculum

 Students at Grammar school follow a UK-based curriculum and are entered for International General Certificate of Secondary Education (IGCSE) and/or GCSE at the end of the secondary phase and GCE Advanced Studies Level (AS) examinations at the end of the post-16 phase.